Attraction of the Week: City of Rocks

 As an added bonus, the wonderful Faywood Hot Springs is just a few miles down the road.
 If you have never soaked in a natural hot springs, you are in for a real treat.
 Faywood is home to several mineral enriched springs.
 People have been soaking in these springs for centuries as a way to cure natural ailments.
 The springs are especially beneficial for joint and muscle related problems.

-The healing power of hot springs arises from a combination of warm soothing waters (temps range from the high 90’s to 105 or so) and a rich supply of minerals, including magnesium, which many of us lack today.
+The healing power of hot springs arises from a combination of warm soothing waters and a rich supply of minerals, including magnesium, which many of us lack today.
 Here is a full analysis of the mineral content.
 Whether or not you enjoy any health benefits, soaking in the springs is a real treat after a long day of driving, hiking, or exploring natural wonders!

 Faywood offers 3 clothing required and 3 clothing option pools, in addition to a few private pools.
 Temps range from 102 to 107 degrees.
-Fortunately, all the pools are pretty shady so you can enjoy them even during the intensely hot summer season.
-Rates are just $18.25 per adult/$8.75 per child, and the hours are 11am-8pm, 7 days a week.
+Fortunately, all the pools are shaded by trees so you can enjoy them even during the intensely hot summer season.
+Rates are charged hourly.
+Check the Faywood Hot Springs website for details on the various pools available and rates for each.